Not All Mobile Data Centers Are Good

 With mobile data centers and Bitcoin mining, an age-old thorn in the oil and gas industry’s side can be turned into a new income source through natural gas crypto mining.
 And the earning potential becomes greater the better the mobile data center that’s installed.

 At EZ Blockchain, we didn’t perfect the design of our mobile data center in the first iteration.
-The EZ Smart Boxes we install today is the fifth iteration of the design and reflect our experience, including our errors.
+The EZ Smart Boxes we install today are the fifth iteration of the design and reflect our experience, including our errors.
 The lessons learned came from metric-based performance because we can only improve what we measure.

 - The first EZ Smart Box, for example, stood on three four-foot-tall legs.
 If a collapsible stair wasn’t installed, we had to monkey climb to get in.